Aafiya Med (Pty) Ltd is a Cape Town-based health-technology company developing AI-powered platforms for patients, physicians, and the community.

 Structured clinical validation with HPCSA-registered physicians at a pilot clinic.
 Testing diagnostic accuracy, physician override rates, patient satisfaction, and time-to-treatment across 500+ consultations.
 Data will inform SAHPRA submission and NHI pilot proposal.

-Formal submission of Aafiya to SAHPRA for Class IIb medical device approval.
+Formal submission of Aafiya Care to SAHPRA for Class IIb medical device approval.
 Includes clinical validation results, technical documentation, risk management file, and post-market surveillance plan.
 6–9 month review cycle expected.

 Aafiya Med (Pty) Ltd is a 100% black-owned, 67% black-woman-owned enterprise — a Level One B-BBEE contributor carrying 135% procurement recognition.
 Built to serve the communities most affected by South Africa's healthcare crisis.